Klus3kk/abstractfractalsgenerator/README.md

 # Abstract Fractals Generator

-This repository includes a versatile fractal generator that allows you to create and save stunning fractal images.
+This repository includes a fractal generator that allows you to create and save SUPER cool fractal images.

-## Available Fractals
+## Available Fractals (so far)

 * Mandelbrot Set
 * Julia Set
 * Burning Ship Fractal